elastic/apm-pipeline-library/vars/README.md

 * name: Name of the GitHub check context.
 (Mandatory).
 * description: Description of the GitHub check.
 If unset then it will use the `name`.
 * body: The details of the check run.
 This parameter supports Markdown.
 Optional.
-* secret: vault secret used to interact with the GitHub App, it should have the `privateKeyContent`, `installationId` and `appId` fields.
-Default: 'secret/observability-team/ci/github-app-token'
+* secret: vault secret used to interact with the GitHub App, it should have the `key`, `installation_id` and `app_id` fields.
+Default: 'secret/observability-team/ci/github-app'
 * org: What's the GitHub organisation.
 Default `env.ORG_NAME)`
 * repository: What's the GitHub repository.
 Default `env.REPO_NAME`
 * commitId: What's the sha commit.
 Default `env.GIT_BASE_COMMIT`